 Does your scenario include a patient monitor, testing a new website or design, or investigating reactions to a stimulus (e.g. advertisement or video)?
 With Viso, you can capture that entire screen in the recording, including synchronized audio.
 A convenient feature that allows you to get the whole picture.

 It is also possible to display the eye tracking gaze-overlay or facial expression data, as shown in the picture.
 It provides fast insights into conscious and unconscious behavior of the participant.

 Recorded videos are immediately available for debriefing, and the system is instantly ready to make new recordings.
 This means no waiting to start a new session while you debrief on the previous session!

 When working with a large number of trainees, it is impossible to attend and assess every session.
-Viso takes this worry away by recording training sessions, providing immediate feedback to trainees during a debriefing session, and including markers for behavioral annotation either during or after the recording.
+Viso takes this worry away.